DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 - schema, schemas for each of the tables in the tbls column
 - additional, any additional information about the logfile

+Note that both end and msgcount are informative and not guaranteed, and the STP doesn't have any dependency on them.
+If the STP is shutdown or dies, then they will not be populated.

 **Batching Modes**

 There are named modes which are set with the `.stplg.batchmode` variable and these allow the user to be flexible with process latency and throughput by altering the `.u.upd` and `.z.ts` functions: